← All claims

 2022 · Cureus

-observational supports low Cross-sectional/cohort: higher B12 deficiency prevalence and peripheral neuropathy in metformin-treated T2D; smaller, lower-quality but concordant.
+observational supports moderate Cross-sectional/cohort: higher B12 deficiency prevalence and peripheral neuropathy in metformin-treated T2D; smaller, lower-quality but concordant.

 Out